belgort-clark/ctec-121-problem-set-15/problem-1/problem-1.md

 The program should keep a count of the number of correct and incorrect responses.

+End the game when the user gets 5 answers correct.
+I would suggest using a while loop for this problem.

 Use this code for the dictionary:

 ```python